mathspp/mathspp/pages/06.courses/intermediate-python-course/_faq/text.md

 ## Frequently asked questions (FAQ)

+### What's the difference between the intensive and paced versions?

+The content of the course is exactly the same.
+What changes is the time span over which the live sessions take place.
+The intensive course takes place in a single week, with 4 hours of live sessions per day.
+The paced course spans over 3 weeks (Friday of week 1, Tuesday + Friday of week 2, and Tuesday + Friday of week 3) with 4 hours of live sessions for each of the mentioned days.
+Regardless of the version you choose, when the course is over you keep access to the course resources, like live session recordings and exercises.

 ### At what time will the live sessions take place?

 The live sessions will take place from [3pm to 5pm](https://www.worldtimebuddy.com/event?lid=100&h=100&sts=29056320&sln=15-17&a=preview "Follow the link to check the time in your own time zone.") and [7pm to 9pm](https://www.worldtimebuddy.com/event?lid=100&h=100&sts=29056320&sln=19-21&a=preview "Follow the link to check the time in your own time zone."), UTC time.